 It’s easy to buy, but it could take years to sell.
 So you need to make absolutely sure you love the area where you have chosen to relocate to and that you like living in Panama, before you make a buying decision.
 Rent first!.

-My job during the Panama Relocation Tour is to educate you about how to relocate to Panama with ease and to tell you all the things that will keep you out of trouble.
+Our job during the Panama Relocation Tour is to educate you about how to relocate to Panama with ease, to tell you all the things that will keep you out of trouble and help you avoid costly mistakes (like buying real estate too soon).
 Once you know exactly what to expect about relocating to Panama, it takes the fear of moving to Panama away.
-Plus, you have access to me even after the tour to ask questions or get help with what ever you need.
+Plus, you have access to our team even after the tour to ask questions or get help with whatever you need.
 During the tours, you won’t get the sugar-coated version of what life is like in Panama.
-I won’t leave out the bad stuff (and there is bad stuff).
-And I don’t have anything to sell.
+We won’t leave out the bad stuff (and there is bad stuff).
+And we don’t have anything to sell.

 It is impossible for you to make an informed decision about retiring or relocating to Panama unless you learn about the good and the bad and the darn frustrating aspects of living in a foreign country.